MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-get-an-overview-of-a-schema-set-using-the-graph-view.md

 7. Click on any node on the design surface and look at the breadcrumb bar to see where the selected node is located in the schema set.

-8. Rick-click on any element node on the desing surface and select **Generate Sample XML** to see the XML instance document.
+8. Rick-click on any element node on the design surface and select **Generate Sample XML** to see the XML instance document.